GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-## Appendix P — Data Structure of the Bonded Token
+## Appendix P — Data Structures of the Bonded Token

 “A Bonded Token is the nervous system of the Robonomic economy — it breathes when fleets expand, and contracts when they rest.”